 Mr Ding also said that Europe was on the road to resolving it debt crisis and that CIC saw attractive opportunities for investment in European infrastructure, real estate and SMEs.

-By contrast Ding said that many developed countries still have a “heavy debt burden” and were likely to experience difficulties when the US ends its quantitative easing program.
+By contrast, Ding said that far fewer developed countries still have a “heavy debt burden” and were likely to experience difficulties when the US ends its quantitative easing program.
 He warned that emerging market countries that:

-will be the most vulnerable when the taper peters out.
+will be the most economically vulnerable when the Federal Reserve's taper peters out.